-Something as simple as a trip to the bathroom in the middle of the night could create a sleep disturbance.
-To help our residents get back to sleep after waking to use the restroom, we use amber spotlights above the toilet in all memory care residents' bathrooms, just one of many intentional design features within our Brookdale Clare Bridge® communities.
-Studies have shown that, unlike white or blue light, amber-colored light has little impact on the circadian rhythms that regulate sleep-wake cycles.
-That's why we use amber lighting, including amber nightlights, to help our residents return to sleep faster.
-Residents with dementia may also have difficulty visualizing dimensions, so we've created contrasting darker walls behind the toilets to increase our residents' ability to visualize the toilet.
+Something as simple as a trip to the bathroom in the middle of the night could create a sleep disturbance that lasts for hours.
+To help our residents get back to sleep after waking to use the restroom, we use amber-colored nightlights or spotlights above the toilet in all memory care residents' bathrooms, just one of many intentional design features within our Clare Bridge communities.
+Studies have shown that, unlike white or blue light, amber-colored light has little impact on the circadian rhythms that regulate sleep-wake cycles and promote a faster return to sleep.
+Residents with dementia may also have difficulty visualizing dimensions, so we've also created contrasting darker walls behind the toilets to increase our residents' ability to visualize the toilet at night.

-We also use person-centered care approaches, including our seven-step process to address behaviors resulting from Alzheimer's and dementia symptoms.
+We also use person-centered care approaches, including our seven-step problem-solving process to address behavioral expressions resulting from dementia symptoms.

-Our Brookdale Clare Bridge® leadership team works with our community associates to address individual residents' issues with sleep-wake disturbances.
-Our goal is to help minimize nighttime wandering and exit-seeking, an inability to return to sleep after toileting, excessive daytime sleeping and to reduce the use of hypnotics or sedatives.
+Our Clare Bridge leadership team works with our community associates to address individual residents' issues with sleep-wake disturbances.
+Our goal is to help minimize nighttime wandering and exit-seeking, an inability to return to sleep after toileting, excessive daytime sleeping and ultimately to reduce or eliminate the use of hypnotics or sedatives.

 A key question is whether the sleep-wake cycle is affecting a resident negatively.
 We need to be clear about what the true problem is.
-Is it a clinical issue related to contributing medical comorbidities or do we need to review medications to identify those that might disturb sleep?
+Is it a clinical issue related to contributing medical comorbidities, or do we need to review medications to identify those that might disturb sleep?
 Or perhaps is it an unmet preference or historic habit?
+Some resident may simply be night owls or former nightshift workers.

 We ask our residents and families about sleep history and habits, sleep difficulties over time, normal routines and rituals and preferences regarding bedding, room temperature and lighting, all of which contribute to good sleep hygiene.
-We also consider the possibility of untreated pain-another especially common cause of sleep-related issues for those living with dementia.
+We also consider the possibility of untreated pain - another especially common cause of sleep-related issues for older adults.